agateau/clyde/README.md

 You are concerned about supply-chain attacks (see Security section).

-## Installation
+## Getting started

 ### Installing Clyde

 To get started, you need to download the Clyde binary yourself.
 Clyde can update itself, but it needs to be installed manually first.
 You can either:

-- Get an archive from the [releases page](http://github.com/agateau/clyde/releases).
+- Download a pre-built archive from the [releases page](http://github.com/agateau/clyde/releases).

-- Get a main build from <https://builds.agateau.com/clyde>.
+- Download a pre-built archive of the `main` branch from <https://builds.agateau.com/clyde>.

 - Build it yourself.
 Clyde is written in Rust, so if you have the Rust tool-chain installed, then you can clone its source code and install it with `clyde install --path .`.